johngrimes/johngrimes.github.com/about.md

 layout: page
 ---

 Hello.

-This is a simple blog that I have set up to document the process of creating a new web application for performing discounted cash flow analysis on investment options.
+My name is John.

+You have happened upon my simple blog which I post some random thoughts to, very infrequently.
 Enjoy!

+If you are interested in hiring me, here's my [CV](/cv).